 Fly fishing for tarpon means battling the sun, the wind, and the fish.
-Combine all three and you’ve got a pursuit that can test even the most dedicated anglers.
+Combine all three, and you’ve got a pursuit that can test even the most dedicated anglers.
 Fortunately, for us, advancements in modern gear can help minimize the strain of standing on a casting platform waiting for tarpon to show themselves.
 Whether you’re new to tarpon fly fishing or simply want to upgrade some of your tarpon gear, we put together an all-inclusive list of essentials.
-Check out our full tarpon fly fishing gear guide, and get ready with us for chasing the Silver King.
+Check out our ultimate tarpon gear guide, and get ready with us for chasing the Silver King.

 Hardy Marksman Z